-Item # Title Credits
+Course # Title Credits

-PSYG-640 INTERNSHIP IN INDUSTRIAL/ 3

-ORGANIZATIONAL

-PSYCHOLOGY
+PSYG-640 Internship in Industrial/ 1-3

+Organizational Psychology

-PSYG-641 THESIS IN INDUSTRIAL/ 3
+PSYG-641 Thesis in Industrial/ 3

-ORGANIZATIONAL

-PSYCHOLOGY
+Organizational Psychology

 Sub-Total Credits 3

 Or two additional courses not taken from the above sections.
 This option and the courses must be approved by the I/O MA Program Director.
 Courses not from the PSYG or MBA designation may be used if approved by the Program Director.